Buy Now

 =IF(COUNTBLANK(range) > 0, value_if_true, value_if_false)

-1. COUNTBLANK(range): Counts the number of blank cells in the specified range.
+1. COUNTBLANK(range): counts the blank cells in the range.

-To sum a column in Excel but return a "Missing Data" message if any cell in the column is blank, you can combine the IF, COUNTBLANK, and SUM function.
+To total a column but return a warning when any cell is missing, combine IF, COUNTBLANK and SUM:

 Formula: =IF(COUNTBLANK(B2:B9)>0, "Missing Data", SUM(B2:B9))